AviatrixSystems/avxlabs-docs/ace_pro/docs/lab6.md

 Detected Intrusions
 ```

-Click on any **Timestamp** to get additional insight on that specific attack.
+Click on any **Timestamps** to get additional insight on that specific attack.

 ```{figure} images/lab6-final.png
 ---